immanuelhume/gmm/README.txt

     }

-We have a dbg builtin instead of Go's fmt library; dbg behaves exactly like JavaScript's console.log.
+We have a dbg builtin instead of Go's fmt library; dbg behaves exactly like JavaScript's console.log, but also prints the line number where it was called.
 This was mainly a development aid.

 The panic function helps us check if things are running properly.
 Like dbg, it prints a message but then terminates the program.